What Is Xerostomia?

 • 1.Xerostomia questionnaire (Xerostomia Inventory — XI): 11 standardized questions

-• 2.Examination of the oral mucosa: dryness, erythema, papillary atrophy, fissured tongue
+• 2.Oral mucosa examination: dryness, erythema, papillary atrophy, fissured tongue

-• 3.Tongue depressor test: adhesion of the depressor to the buccal mucosa indicates dryness
+• 3.Tongue depressor test: the depressor sticking to the buccal mucosa indicates dryness

 • 4.Evaluation of cervical caries and oral candidiasis